 The rule might be that your child can’t play in the morning until they’re ready for school – for example, ‘First get ready, then have playtime’.
 You could use a visual support like a timer to show your child how long there is until you need to leave for school.
 When your child has finished getting ready they can play for the time left on the timer.
 If the timer has finished, there’s no time to play.

 A consequence is something that happens after your child behaves in a particular way.
 Consequences can be positive or negative.

 This means it’s good to plan consequences if you can.
-For example, if your child is fighting over a toy, you put the toy away for 10 minutes, or if your child swears she might lose TV time.
+For example, if your child is fighting over a toy, you put the toy away for 10 minutes, or if your child swears you turn off the TV for a set amount of time.

-When you’re planning consequences, it’s best not to stop or reduce the time your child with ASD spends on his area of intense interest.
-Your child probably finds his interest calming, so stopping him from doing it could lead to more misbehaviour.
+When you’re planning consequences, it’s best not to stop or reduce the time your child with ASD spends on their area of intense interest.
+Your child probably finds their interest calming, so stopping them from doing it could lead to more misbehaviour.

-If your child doesn’t have many interests or you can’t think of things she’d miss if you took them away as a consequence, it’s best to use praise and rewards to change how your child behaves.
+If your child doesn’t have many interests or you can’t think of things your child would miss if you took them away as a consequence, it’s best to use praise and rewards to change how your child behaves.

 It’s best to use more positive consequences for good behaviour than negative consequences for bad behaviour.
 Praising your child or giving positive consequences for good behaviour six times for every negative consequence is a good ratio.